Skip to main content

 What is premarital counseling and why is it important?

 Congratulations on your engagement or deepening commitment!
 Committing to a partner is exciting (and sometimes a little overwhelming).
 Premarital and pre-commitment counseling gives you a supportive place to talk things through, align on what matters most, and strengthen your bond before the next chapter.
-Research consistently shows that couples who do premarital therapy often communicate more effectively and feel better equipped for long-term success.
+Many couples find that premarital counseling helps them communicate more clearly and feel better prepared for long-term commitment.

 • Build habits that make hard conversations easier and more respectful